ahuangg/json-rules/README.md

 ```

 ## How to use
-This example demonstrates how to initialize the parser with a JSON rule and evaluate it against a set of data.
-Adjust the paths and data as necessary for your specific use case.
+This example demonstrates how to initialize the parser with a JSON rule and evaluate it against a data set.
+You can adjust the paths and data as necessary for your specific use case.

 ```Go
     p := parser.NewParser(filepath.Join("examples", "example.json"))